Construction Management Career Paths

 The path to a successful career in construction management begins with a bachelor’s degree in construction management from Florida Tech, where students gain the specific skills they need for exciting and diverse construction management careers.

-Jobs in construction management are expected to rise 17 percent through 2020, according to the U.S. Department of Labor, Bureau of Labor Statistics.
-While the construction industry is often susceptible to economic fluctuations, history also shows that even in tough economic times, when new construction starts may be at a minimum, there is a continuing demand for infrastructure improvements, remodeling, repairs, maintenance and disaster recovery projects.
+Jobs in construction management are expected to rise 8 percent 2021 through 2031, according to the U.S. Department of Labor, Bureau of Labor Statistics.
+While the construction industry is often susceptible to economic fluctuations, history also shows that even in tough economic times, when new construction starts may be at a minimum, there is a continuing demand for infrastructure improvements, remodeling, repairs, maintenance and disaster-recovery projects.
 In addition, global initiatives to move the industry towards improvements in green building, smart buildings and energy efficiency and recovery continue to provide exciting and fulfilling opportunities for graduates seeking construction management careers.

 Florida Tech Career Training